kzl5010/JavaScript-Path-Learner/readme.md

 - Get a green bundle with `webpack`
 - Learn enough `Easel.js` to render an object to the `Canvas` element

 **Day 2**: Dedicate this day to learning the `Easel.js` API.
-First, build out the `sort` and `graph ` objects to connect to the `algorithm` object.
+First, build out the `graph ` objects to connect to the `algorithm` object.
 Then, use `grid.js` to create and render an array or maze/graph depending on the algorithm.
 Goals for the day:

 - Complete the `sort.js` module (constructor, update functions)
 - Render an array or maze to the `Canvas` using `Easel.js`